morpho-org/vault-v2/README.md

 If a gate is not set, its corresponding operations are not restricted.

 Gate changes can be timelocked.
-Using `abdicateSubmit`, a curator can commit to keeping the vault completely ungated, or, for instance, to only gate deposits and shares reception, but not withdrawals.
+By setting the timelock an extremely high value such as `2**256-1`, a curator can commit to keeping the vault completely ungated, or, for instance, to only gate deposits and shares reception, but not withdrawals.

 Three gates are defined: